paul-pias/Object-Detection-and-Distance-Measurement/README.md

  - Measuring the distance of an object using depth information
  - Inference on Multiple Camera feed at a time

-For object detection, YOLO-V3 has been used, which is able to detect 80 different objects.
+For object detection, YOLO-V3 has been used, which can detect 80 different objects.
 Some of those are-
 - person
 - car
 - bus